 Queryable Acyclic Production Systems, David Tanzer and Dennis Shasha, Proceedings of the ACM Conference on Information and Knowledge Management (CIKM), 1999.

 Queryable Expert Systems, doctoral thesis, NYU 2001, advisor Dennis Shasha.

 A Survey of Constraint Relational Databases, doctoral survey paper, Courant Institute of Mathematical Sciences, November 1998.

-I can be reached on gmail, by the moniker dave.tanzer.
+I can be reached on Google mail, through the contact dave.tanzer.